sure-AI/TGSRTC_Productivity/README.md

     ```

      OR the same can be done in vscode using the menu to the right side where you see an icon for source control

+## 25. Creating the prediction pipeline

+### A. Create a folder in pipeline called prediction.py